SzDudek/SzDudek/README.md

 # Szymon Dudek
 ### About Me
 ---
 I am a student in 2nd year of Bachelor's degree, major in Computer Science.
 I am on persuit of getting an internship and first employment in IT.
+My most essential goal is to become a software developer with the wide range of languages, frameworks and tools.
 Currently I am focused on expanding my knowledge in the field of C++ and Java programming languages.
 Moreover, I am learning the basics of data base management.

 ### Languages and Tools
 ---